henryj320/server_scripts/scripts/server_status/README.md

 # Server Status

-The purpose of this is to ` notify-send ` messages on other computers when the Rocky Server is performing a job.
+The purpose of this is to ` notify-send ` messages on other computers when the Whale Server is performing a job.

 ## Files